Friday, June 05, 2020

 The Flower Pit was still open for business.

-Then he told me he had just been promoted as a manager of a
+Then he told me he had just been promoted to manager of a

 he wanted to add some decorations to the store.